GrizzlT/HypixelStatsOverlayMod/README.md

 To make use of this mod's playlist, you'll need to bind your preferred key to `Show player list` under `HypixelStatsOverlayMod` in `Controls` settings.

+## Features

+Currently only `Bedwars` (overall stats) is supported!
+But I'm certianly looking forward to implement other games and expand the `Bedwars` stat choice!

 > Written with [StackEdit](https://stackedit.io/).